A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Overview and generic scheme

-\textbf{Exact schemes (with correction step).} This scheme includes blocks (optionally) 1, 2, (optionally) 3 and 4.
+This scheme includes blocks (optionally) B1, B2, (optionally) B3 and B4 in Figure \ref{fig_la_gran_polla}.
 The main difference w.r.t.\ the previous schemes is the correction step.
-At some iterations of the method, we obtain a noisy realization $\widetilde{m}(\vtheta)$, in order to ensure the correctness of the algorithm, which will approximate and/or converge to $m(\vtheta)$.
-The underlying idea is to use the surrogate $\widehat{m}(\vtheta)$ as a (non-parametric) proposal density within a Monte Carlo method that targets $m(\vtheta)$.
-If $\widehat{m}(\vtheta)$ is a good approximation to $m(\vtheta)$, we would propose very good candidates.
-Working with $\widehat{m}(\vtheta)$ is usually cheaper than obtaining new realizations $\widetilde{m}(\vtheta)$.
-However, the fact that a new realization $\widetilde{m}(\vtheta)$ has to be obtained for every ``correction'' usually prevents significant computational savings.
-This scheme can be used with a fixed offline-built surrogate, an online surrogate or combination of both.
+At some iterations of the method, we obtain a noisy realization $\widetilde{p}_M(\vtheta)$, in order to ensure the correctness of the algorithm, which will approximate and/or converge to $m(\vtheta)=p(\vtheta)-\mu_M(\vtheta)$.
+Since working with $\widehat{p}(\vtheta)$ is cheaper than obtaining new realizations $\widetilde{p}_M( \vtheta)$, this scheme reduces the computation time.
+However, the fact that a new realization $\widetilde{p}_M( \vtheta)$ has to be obtained for every ``correction'' usually prevents significant computational savings.
+This scheme can be used with a fixed offline-built surrogate, an online surrogate or combination of both. { The correction step in MCMC schemes (specifically, the MH algorithm) consists in introducing a second accept-reject test where $\widehat{p}(\vtheta)$ now plays the role of proposal density (see Algorithm \ref{tab_FoxLiu}). }These two-step MH algorithms are known as {\it MH with delayed acceptance} (DA) \cite{christen2005markov,banterle2019accelerating}; see next section for a detailed description. { In IS, a set of samples distributed from $\widehat{p}(\vtheta)$ can be corrected by assigning another weights proportional to the ratio $\frac{\widetilde{p}_M( \vtheta)}{\widehat{p}(\vtheta)}$.} {Hence, in all the correction factors the surrogate $\widehat{p}(\vtheta)$ is considered as a (non-parametric) proposal density} within a Monte Carlo method with target density $m(\vtheta)$.

-Some examples of methods leveraging surrogate models to produce efficient proposals in the literature are the following (mostly in the non-noisy context, i.e., $\widetilde{m}(\vtheta)=m(\vtheta)=p(\vtheta)$).
-In the MCMC context, the delayed acceptance (DA) schemes (see next Section) are two-step MH algorithms that perform one MH iteration w.r.t.\ the surrogate and then compute a corrected acceptance probability for the resulting proposal in order to preserve correctness \cite{christen2005markov,banterle2019accelerating}.
-Hence, DA schemes rely on approximate sampling from the surrogate via one MH step.
-Other works consider an standard MH algorithm where the surrogate is sampled with direct methods \cite{martino2018adaptive}.
-A rejection sampling (RS) scheme for sampling the surrogate is applied in \cite{zhang2019accelerating}, where a kriging-based surrogate is built within a delayed rejection MH \cite{haario2006dram}.
-In the IS context, the authors in \cite{llorente2021deep} propose sampling the surrogate with IS resampling steps, and then weigh the resulting samples w.r.t.\ the true target.

 {\rem Note that the online improvement of the surrogate corresponds to the adaptation of the equivalent proposal of block B2 (see Remark \ref{rem_nonparam}) using not only the information of past samples, but also the history of noisy evaluations of the target. }